Achievable logoAchievable logo

 UMN LMN

-Located in the primary motor cortex, premotor cortex, supplementary motor area, primary somatosensory cortex, and the superior parietal lobe Located in the anterior horn of spinal cord and cranial nerve nuclei, peripheral sympathetic and parasympathetic ganglia.
+Located in the primary motor cortex, premotor cortex, supplementary motor area, primary somatosensory cortex, and the superior parietal lobe Located in the anterior horn of the spinal cord and cranial nerve nuclei, peripheral sympathetic and parasympathetic ganglia.

-Neurotransmitter is Glutamate Neurotransmitter is Acetylcholine
+Neurotransmitter is glutamate Neurotransmitter is acetylcholine

 Lesions cause spasticity, clasp knife rigidity, hyperreflexia, clonus, positive Babinsky sign, late onset atrophy seen from disuse.
 Lesions cause muscle atrophy, fasciculations, hyporeflexia, hypotonia, negative Babinsky sign, flaccid paralysis